SeanYeatts/SolidWrap/info/API Reference.rst

 ``Filepath`` ( class )
 ----------------------
 This class is a simple container that breaks up a complete filepath into its constituent components.
-It simplifies file references by allowing methods to pass a ``Filepath`` object instead of a long, verbose string.
+It simplifies file references by allowing methods to pass ``Filepath`` objects instead of long, verbose strings.
 See the `GitHub repository <https://github.com/SeanYeatts/QuickPathStr>`_ for complete details.

 .. rubric::
 -----------